-66. An officer acting on behalf of another to whom leave of absence has been granted for a period exceeding one month shall, unless other sufficient and convenient quarters are already provided for him, be entitled to occupy any quarters allowed by the Government to the officer on whose behalf he is acting and that officer shall forthwith vacate the quarters unless invited by him to remain.
+64. An officer acting on behalf of another to whom, leave of absence has been granted for a period exceeding one month shall, unless other sufficient and convenient quarters are already provided for him, be entitled to occupy any quarters allowed by the Government to the officer on whose behalf he is acting; and that officer shall forthwith vacate the quarters unless invited by him to remain.

 Rent for quarters.
-(8)

-67.-(1.)
-When the whole or part of a building belonging to or in the disposal of the Government of the Territory is provided and made available as a residence for an officer such officer shall be charged a rental not exceeding ten per centum on the minimum salary of the group in which the officer was, or in the case of an officer appointed to the Public Service after the thirtieth day of June, 1926, would have been, classified immediately prior to the classification published in the Gazette of the eleventh day of May, 1926, irrespective of the value or condition of the building so occupied:

-Provided that no rent shall be charged any officer who is allowed free quarters in his classification:
+- 65. (1) When the whole or part of a building belonging to or in the disposal of the Government is provided and made available as a residence for an officer such officer shall be charged a rental not exceeding ten per centum on the minimum salary of the group in which the officer is classified irrespective of the value or condition of the building so occupied: Provided that no rent shall be charged any officer who is allowed free quarters in his classification: Provided further that in cases where the officer did not at the date of the aforesaid prior classification occupy the office in respect of which the residence is provided and made available the rental shall be calculated as though he had then so held that office. - (2) Officers who occupy Government buildings are prohibited from subletting any portion thereof without the consent in writing of the Lieutenant-Governor. - (3) When a building is provided and made available as a residence for an officer such officer shall not be exempt from the payment of rental by reason of the fact that he occupies some other building or refuses to occupy the building provided.

-Provided further that nothing in this sub-regulation contained shall be deemed to operate or ever to have operated to prevent the rent chargeable to an officer upon promotion after the thirtieth day of June, 1926, being computed on the minimum salary of his group upon such promotion.

-(2.)
-Officers who occupy Government buildings are prohibited from subletting any portion thereof without the consent in writing of the Administrator.

-(8) An Order in Council, dated 24.7.1922 and published in Papua Gort.
-Gaz. of 2.8.1922, prescribing rent payable by Crown servants for residences officially provided, is printed on p.
-3857.
-This Order in Council does not purport to be made under either The Public Service Ordinance of 1907 or any regulations made thereunder.

-- (3.)
-When a building is provided and made available as a residence for an officer such officer shall not be exempt from the payment of rental by reason of the fact that he occupies some other building or refuses to occupy the building provided. - (4.)
-When a building is provided as a residence for an officer and such building is not constructed substantially of European materials no rental shall be charged any officer for the occupation thereof.
-Whether such building is or is not constructed substantially of European materials shall be decided by the Administrator in the event of any dispute arising in relation thereto. - (5.)
-Where a portion of the building provided for the residence of an officer is used as an office the Administrator may make such reduction in rental (if any) as he deems just.
+- (4) When a building is provided as a residence for an officer and such building is not constructed substantially of European Materials no rental shall be charged any officer for the occupation thereof.
+Whether such building is or is not constructed substantially of European Materials shall be decided by the Lieutenant-Governor in the event of any dispute arising in relation thereto. - (5) Where a portion of the building provided for the residence of an officer is used as an office the Lieutenant-Governor may make such reduction in rental (if any) as he deems just.

-Quarters and board-matrons and nurses.
+Quarters and board, matrons and nurses.

-68. Matrons and Nurses of Public Hospitals shall be provided with free quarters and board.
+66. Matrons and nurses of European Hospitals shall be provided with free quarters and board.